CFEL-CMI/cmistark/doc/user-guide.rst

 The following provides examples of the general usage.

+.. todo:: Yuan-Pin, you misunderstood my earlier todos.
+You should first write
+          about the general usagem adn then provide a specific example command at the end of the section of each tool.
+Put together, these shall give a working example.
+At every stage, you should provide info on the actual output.
+It will surely be very useful to even provide the output graphics of ``plot``.

 Calculate the Stark energies of water::

     cmistark_calculate_energy --isomer=0 --Jmax_calc=10 --Jmax_save=2 --water --dc-fields=0:150:16